 Nursing home residents have legally binding rights like anyone in the United States.
 These rights include:

-Nursing home abuse lawyers are well-versed in these rights and can assess if any have been violated.
+Nursing home neglect attorneys are well-versed in these rights and can assess if any have been violated.
 They use this knowledge as a foundation to build strong cases for their clients.

 There are many forms of nursing home abuse.
 From physical and emotional abuse to financial exploitation and sexual assault, nursing home abuse and neglect can manifest in many ways.